Geology of Snowdonia National Park: Ordovician

 Much of the rest of the succession is of Ordovician age, comprising both a thick sedimentary succession together with a range of volcanic rocks.
 There are also a number of intrusive bodies of Ordovician age.
 The lowermost Ordovician rocks are the marine mudstones of the Dol-cyn-afon Formation, which outcrop around the Harlech Dome.
 The formation also includes sandstones and siltstones and has been subjected to low-grade metamorphism.
 Overlying these strata are the shallow marine siltstones of the Nant Ffrancon Subgroup, seen for example in their type area on the south side of Nant Ffrancon but extending from the coast around Penmaenmawr roughly around the edge of the national park to the Tremadog area.
 They occur in a broad band around the northern and eastern sides of the Harlech Dome, extending as far east as Llangwm.

 Intrusive igneous rocks of Ordovician age are plentiful.
-The dolerites (microgabbro or diabase) are relatively resistant to erosion and so provide outstanding features in the landscape such as the cliffs of Dinas Mot in the Llanberis Pass and those of Craig Bwlch-y-moch, Craig y Castell and Craig y Gesail near Tremadog.
+The dolerites (microgabbro or diabase) are relatively resistant to erosion and so provide prominent features in the landscape such as the cliffs of Dinas Mot in the Llanberis Pass and those of Craig Bwlch-y-moch, Craig y Castell and Craig y Gesail near Tremadog.